Vietnam.vn - Nền tảng quảng bá Việt Nam

 The requirement of the Ministry of Education and Training that the admission scores and passing scores of the methods and subject combinations used for admission must be converted to a common, unified scale for each training program, major, and group of majors is very new.
 Can you explain why this additional regulation is required?

-In recent years, most training institutions have allocated separate quotas for each admission method, even for each admission subject group, from which they apply admission criteria to calculate candidates' scores and determine admission scores from high to low until the quota for each method and admission subject group is exhausted.
+In recent years, most training institutions have allocated separate quotas for each admission method, even for each admission subject group, from which they apply admission criteria to calculate the candidates' scores and determine the admission scores from high to low until the quota for each method and admission subject group is exhausted.
 This helps schools to use early admission to proactively complete their enrollment plans.

-The draft also stipulates that the conversion method must ensure that all candidates have the opportunity to achieve the maximum score on the general scale and that no candidate has a score exceeding this maximum score.
-Accordingly, training institutions will have to study and re-regulate the addition of points for foreign language certificates and other priority points, thereby limiting abuse and causing unfairness among candidates with different investment conditions for studying.
+The draft also stipulates that the conversion method must ensure the opportunity for all candidates to achieve the maximum score of the general scale and at the same time no candidate has a score exceeding this maximum score.
+Accordingly, training institutions will have to research to re-regulate the addition of points for foreign language certificates and other priority points, thereby limiting abuse that causes unfairness between candidates with different investment conditions for studying.

-At that time, all candidates applying for a training program will be considered fairly based on a common score scale and a common admission standard, the chance of admission for candidates with real ability will increase and the quality of input from schools will also increase.
+At that time, all candidates applying for a training program will be considered fairly based on a common score scale and a common admission standard, the chance of admission of candidates with real ability will increase and the quality of input of schools will also increase.
 Schools still have the opportunity to consider early admission to proactively compete to recruit the best candidates, at the same time, students with the best ability still have the opportunity to be admitted early to proactively decide to choose the most suitable learning path.

 The Ministry of Education and Training issued the above regulations to implement a basic principle in education, which is fairness, thereby improving the quality of enrollment and training, and absolutely does not create any barriers or have the purpose of forcing schools to use high school graduation exam scores for admission.